edgepointlearning/edgepointlearning.com/src/collections/blog/2023-05-17-accessible-elearning-programs.md

 The three levels of WCAG – A, AA, and AAA – denote the level of accessibility, with A being the very minimum level and AAA being accessible to all.
 Most companies aim for AA, and larger companies may aim higher.

 In 2018, the [EU Web Accessibility Directive](https://digital-strategy.ec.europa.eu/en/policies/web-accessibility) required public-facing websites and apps to adopt these standards.
-Any websites created after 2018 must meet accessibility standards by September 2019, while those created before must comply by September 2020.
 Although these standards are not legally required in the U.S. yet, consider these WCAG guidelines as technology best practices that make your eLearning accessible anywhere in the world.
 This is especially important for global organizations that train employees in European countries.

 These guidelines can be broken into four main principles: